9 Tips to Build Emotional Intimacy

 Strengthen Emotional Intimacy in Couples Therapy at Wellspace Counseling

 Emotional intimacy can get extinguished when not cared for.
 And that’s not what couples are looking for in their relationship and marriage.
-Wellspace Counseling provides therapy for couples who desire to rekindle that sense of emotional intimacy.
+Wellspace Counseling provides marriage counseling and couples therapy for those who desire to rekindle that sense of emotional intimacy.

 Wellspace Counseling in Tualatin, Oregon can provide therapy to individuals and couples in Tualatin, Tigard, Lake Oswego, and Portland.
 Online therapy can also be used for those who live in other areas throughout the state of Oregon.